 Resplendent Light (Drops from Nalthor, in the Necrotic Wake dungeon): Its strength lies in the stacked raid healing niche, where it would gain most value but its healing doesn’t transfer into Beacon of Light.
 Outside of this, it can be seen as a marginal throughput increase, especially in a Mythic+ setting where opportunities to stack to benefit from this conduit are few and far between.

 Enkindled Spirit (Drops from Ingra Maloch in the Mists of Tirna Scithe dungeon): Due to the nature of this conduit tying its value to a 3-minute cooldown, this is not going to be a competitive option outside of niche AoE burst healing scenarios that could pair up nicely with Holy Avenger during Avenging Wrath.
-Whilst not a contender for your first potency slot available to you in the first 5 weeks of Shadowlands, unless you use the Dreamweaver soulbind from the Night Fae covenant, the conduit is a contender for your 2nd potency slot if you’re not planning on joining the Kyrian covenant and/or intend on using a Resplendent Light Holy Light spam build.
+Whilst not a contender for your first potency slot, the conduit is a contender for your second potency slot if you’re not planning on joining the Kyrian covenant or you intend on using a Resplendent Light and Holy Light spam build.

 Covenant Specific Conduits